The potent intersection of queer theory and dance. Reflections on the queerness embedded in Deborah Hay's dance practice

 What is considered modern dance began at the turn of the 20th century and took root in the United States and Europe by the 1940s.
 Like first and second wave feminists making important strides in revealing gender asymmetry, modern dance was a rejection of patriarchal and representational ballet.
 The early forebears of modern dance (mostly women) took the bodily shapings, narrative structures, and the male-centric, heteronomative form and turned it on its head.
 Feet were bare instead of in pointe shoes.
 They were flexed instead of being pointed.
 Legs were parallel and inwardly rotated instead of “turned-out.”
 Women made and performed their own work and representation of heterosexual love gave way to abstract expression.

-Queer potentialities, hegemonic realties
+Queer potentialities, hegemonic realities

 Essentializing beliefs about the body wove their way into postmodern dance too as a leftover from modern dance and also in alignment with second wave feminism.
 Postmodern choreographers focused on the innate wisdom of the body they felt was often was overlooked by western notions of knowledge acquisition and dance training that focused on athletic feats.
 I’m particularly interested in what I consider “a queer turn,” to borrow terminology from Sara Ahmed, embedded in practices that came out of this time frame, and why or why not they have been taken up.
 I will look primarily at American postmodern choreographer Deborah Hay, a white, Brooklyn born woman, that has evolved a radical practice over many decades she still engages with today.
 This is a personal inquisition as well.
 I studied with, practiced and performed a dance co-authored by myself and Deborah for a number of years.
-While dance scholars know who she is, the larger dance field has had little to no knowledge of her until the last few years.

 In my pursuit of an MFA and interweaving dance studies with theory from gender and sexuality studies, I’ve repeatedly thought of Hay’s practice at the intersection between these fields.
 Like cotemporary queer theorists, Hay has been seriously questioning how we engage with ideas of the body and how that is shaped by our perception.
 By illustrating the paralallels with Sara Ahmeds theories in Queer Phenomenology and Deborah Hay’s improvisational practice, I’m creating grounds to propose Body Based Theory Practice or BBTP.

 I admit outright that these questions parallel philosophical and spiritual inquiries into consciousness long associated with non-western movement and mindfulness practices that have been appropriated and taken up by contemporary dance artists.
 As intersectional gender and sexuality theorists have built upon and critiqued the deconstructionist turn, contemporary choreographers today grapple with postmodern lineage and how the everyday physical practice of being a dancer is carried out.
 Classes in almost every city are still centered on ballet or classical modern techniques (like Graham).
-The field rarely legitimizes traditions of jazz, tap, hip hop, and various west African and Caribbean dance forms as techniques worthy of academic study or as forms to be presented as contemporary art.
+Historically, the field has rarely legitimized traditions of jazz, tap, hip hop, and various west African and Caribbean dance forms as techniques worthy of academic study or as forms to be presented as contemporary art.
 Only in elite circles do you get to access experimental ways of engaging with physical practice or having in depth intellectual conversations practice, privilege, and cultural production.
 Acknowledgement of the history of modern and contemporary dance exploiting Africanist and eastern influences while excluding non-white choreographers and dance artists from resources and access that provide them meaningful influence in the field is minimal at best.

-I bring up the inherent racism, class privilege and appropriation in contemporary dance, not because a discussion of Deborah Hay can address or undo the biggest challenges of the field but to create a bed for these ideas to lie in.
+I bring up the inherent racism, class privilege, and appropriation in contemporary dance, not because a discussion of Deborah Hay can address or undo the biggest challenges of the field but to create a bed for these ideas to lie in.
 It is not my desire to propose an obscure practice done by mostly white middle class women as a source of bodily liberation.
 Nonetheless, I want to examine the potentialities of these lines of thinking and practice making.
 For the sake of cohering a focused paper, I will limit my conversation to Hay’s practice in relation with queer phenomenology, my personal experience with it and in proposing a new theory of practice.
-A further development of a proposal for BBTP should examine intersectionality more explicitly, bring in critical race and “crip” theories, and work to avoid hegemonic and elitist pitfalls of the early postmodern dance pioneers.
+A further development of a proposal for BBTP should examine intersectionality more explicitly, bring in critical race and "crip" theories, and work to avoid hegemonic and elitist pitfalls of the early postmodern dance pioneers.

 Deborah Hay and “What If. . . ?”